zddhub/opensse/README.md

 ### Get line drawing views

-Using my [another project](https://github.com/zddhub/trianglemesh),you will get 102 views for each model.
+Using my [another project](https://github.com/zddhub/trianglemesh), you will get 102 views for each model.

 ### Generate vocabulary